natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 ### 24V Concept Rapid Charge

-**TLDR:** By using maximum idle and both alternators maximally, a charge rate of 5124W (183A at 28V) should be achievable.
-This equates to about 10 hours of air conditioning per hour of idle or driving.
+**TLDR:** By using maximum idle and both alternators maximally, a charge rate of 5124W (Multiplus Compact 183A at 28V) or 5544W (Multiplus 24/3000 198A at 28V) should be achievable.
+This equates to about 10 or 11 hours of air conditioning per hour of idle or driving.
 By only using the second alternator, a charge rate of 3724W should be achievable, equating to about 7 hours of air conditioning per hour of idle or driving.

 #### Second Alternator Charging

-The 24V concept will make use of a Nations "24-150" alternator that is [capable](24V_150_Specs.jpg) of 90A at 28V while idling at 2250 RPM (altenator speed).
+The 24V concept will make use of a Nations "24-150" alternator that is [capable](24V_150_Specs.jpg) of 90A at 28V while idling at 2250 RPM (alternator speed).
 Note, the specification for this alternator was provided by a forum member.
 I have not recieved confirmation from Nations on performance.
 Based on this assumed performance we can achieve the following charge rates:

 60A or 1680W at base idle